BaoCodeLab/SweepCluster/README.md

     -max_dist MAX_DIST    Maximum inter-SNP distances allowed within a cluster.
 Default value is set to 1000.
     -min_num MIN_NUM      Minimum number of SNPs per cluster.
 The default value is set to 2.

-## The DBSCAN_simulation.py is used to test the effect of different eps and minimum samples SNP clustering results
+### The DBSCAN_simulation.py is a driver script for simulating the effect of eps and min_num on SNP clustering using Dbscan method.
-### usage: python DBSCAN_simulation.py [arguments]
+### Usage:  DBSCAN_simulation.py -vcf VCF [-eps_start EPS_START] [-eps_end EPS_END] [-min_start MIN_START] [-min_end MIN_END]
-#### {optional arguments}
+#### {arguments}
-    -h, --help            show this help message and exit -vcf VCF              the vcf file
+    -h, --help             Show the help message and exit.
+    -vcf VCF               The vcf file.
-    -eps_start EPS_START  the start value of eps,The default value is the minimum of the average distance between SNPS -eps_end EPS_END      the end value of eps,The default value is the maximum of the average distance between SNPS
+    -eps_start EPS_START   The lower-bound of the range of eps.
+Default value is the minimum of the average distance between SNPS.
+    -eps_end EPS_END       The upper-bound of the range of eps.
+Default value is the maximum of the average distance between SNPS.
-    -sample_start SAMPLE_START
-                        the start value of eps,The default value is 5 -sample_end SAMPLE_END
+    -min_start MIN_START   The lower-bound of the range of min_num.
+Default value is set to 5.
-                        the end value of eps,The default value is 50
+    -min_end MIN_END       The upper-bound of the range of min_num.
+Default value is set to 50.